Civic technology · for partners

 Most resident calls are the same five items — paint, batteries, mattress, electronics, yard waste.
 Staff repeats themselves.
 So do you on the council.

-ClearPath: Per-item sourced verdicts residents can self-serve at 2 a.m.
-ClearPath answers the question before it becomes your call.
+ClearPath: Per-item sourced answers residents can find on their own at 2 a.m.
+ClearPath answers the question before it becomes a call to your office.

 Our rules change.
 Residents don't get the update.